Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

 Medication can be a valuable tool for the treatment of symptoms such as depression, anxiety, psychosis, insomnia and agitation.
-However, not every child treated on Bader 5 at Boston Children's Hospital receives medication.
+However, not every child treated on the IPS unit at Boston Children's Hospital receives medication.
 Your child's treatment team may recommend medication if they feel it could decrease your child's symptoms or provide some relief for their distress.
 The doctor will talk with you about the possibility of using medication as a part of your child's treatment and review medication actions and potential side effects with you.

 Boston Children's has a dedicated Psychopharmacology Clinic to assist clinicians and families in determining whether medication might be a beneficial addition to a child's treatment plan.